-- Codegen due a week from Thursday (for 401) - CSE M 501 compilers with extensions due a week later (end of last week of classes).
-No separate codegen submission. - System.out.println(17) from main should be working now (no kidding!) - Easy enough to finish by the deadline if you don't put it off - Once codegen is done we'll do an overall evaluation of your compiler, all phases, and rerun a comprehensive set of tests.
+- Codegen due next Tuesday (for 401) - CSE M 501 compilers with extensions due end of last week of classes.
+No separate codegen submission for M 501. - System.out.println(17) from main should be working now (no kidding!) - Well, maybe by tonight or tomorrow morning, but get going - Easy enough to finish by the deadline if you don't put it off - Once codegen is done we'll do an overall evaluation of your compiler, all phases, and rerun a comprehensive set of tests.
 This final evaluation is the major part of the project grade.
 So you need to fix any remaining bugs, all the way back to the scanner!